TaxClover

 A planning estimate built from 2026 figures — not a filed return or tax advice.
 Confirm anything important with a qualified tax professional.

-The IRS estimated-tax penalty isn't a flat fine — it's interest.
-When a quarterly payment is missed or short, interest accrues on the shortfall from that quarter's deadline until the date you pay, at a rate the IRS resets each quarter.
-Because it's interest, paying late is always cheaper than not paying: the meter stops the day you catch up.
+The estimated tax penalty is not a flat fine — it is interest.
+When a quarterly payment is missed or short, interest accrues on the shortfall from that quarter's deadline until the day you pay, at a rate the IRS resets every quarter.

-For individuals, the IRS underpayment rate is 7% for the first quarter of 2026 and 6% for the second.
+For individuals, the IRS underpayment rate is 7% for the first quarter of 2026 and 6% for the second quarter.
 The rate equals the federal short-term rate plus three percentage points and is announced quarterly.
-This calculator applies a blended current rate as a planning estimate.
+This calculator applies a blended current rate as a planning estimate; the precise figure depends on the exact rate in force during each period.

-The official calculation lives on IRS Form 2210 and is genuinely fiddly — it applies the exact rate in force during each sub-period and can shift an overpayment in one quarter forward to another.
-This tool computes a clean per-quarter estimate so you know the rough cost; your filed return or tax software produces the precise figure.
+The official calculation lives on IRS Form 2210 and is genuinely intricate — it applies the specific rate in force during each sub-period and can shift an overpayment in one quarter forward to offset another.
+This tool computes a clean per-quarter estimate so you know the rough cost and can decide how quickly to act; your filed return or tax software produces the exact number.
+Either way, the takeaway is the same: pay any shortfall as soon as you can to stop the interest from growing.

 How much is the IRS penalty for not paying quarterly taxes?+